RosaErick/rosaerick/README.md

 ## About me

  I graduated from Universidade Federal Rural do Rio de Janeiro with a Bachelor of History, but have gained a massive interest in web development and technologies.
 I'm passionate about building things with code.
-I guess that makes me a Programming Historian or maybe a multidisciplinary web developer.
+I guess that makes me a Programming Historian or maybe a Multidisciplinary Web Developer.
  Since being introduced to coding I have started reading articles, listening to podcasts, taking online courses and creating a portfolio of projects.
 I sincerely think that I've discovered my passion in life.

 ## Languages and tools